 So the last time I was at the fabric store I saw a mini weaving loom loom on the shelf.
 Basically a picture frame with sawed out grooves for yarn.
 For a few dollars I figured I could play with this and see how interested I really am in it and maybe use up some of that scrap yarn from all the socks I’ve made.

 While this is great for tapestry work, not so much for weaving.
 I didn’t realize you’d end up sewing your way through it since there is no heddle or shuttle and then using a rake/fork to push all your work down since there is no beater.
-I played for a bit and hated it.
+After playing for a bit and I decided I hated it.
 I may make some hangings at some point with it, but my main goal is to use my piles of scrap yarn to make some scrappy scarfs.

 I took to scouring craigslist for local looms.
 Most looms you find are large floor models, which I definitely don’t have space for nor do I want to move one.
 Eventually I saw an ad for a 1927 model from an artist’s estate listing.
 I emailed and that weekend ran over and got it.

-I dragged it to the back deck, ignoring that I had not completed mowing or did any of the other yard work and got to cleaning every little nook and cranny.
+I dragged it to the back deck and ignored the fact that I had not completed the mowing.
 See that gas can in the picture?
-Yeah, that’s supposed to remind me to mow the lawn.
+Yeah, that’s supposed to remind me to do yard work and not waste my day on my arts and crafts.
+Adulting is horrible like that.

 There was no way this thing was going in the house until it was sparkling clean.
 I have a severe allergy to dust and cleaning this was going to be a struggle.
 It had been sitting in storage since the mid-70’s.
 I could tell because there was brittle newspaper jammed between the layers of warp thread on the back roller.